The advocacy series is a four-part webinar series designed to help you:

 Communicating with our representatives is one way to start advocating for the issues we care about.
 But sometimes it's hard to know who to reach out to.
 Constituents in our states can find their legislators' information at the below links

-To vote in the election on November 5, 2024, voter registrations or updates to registrations must be received by October 15, 2024.
+Per state law, voter registration books close 21 days prior to an election.
+To participate in the 2025 general election on November 4, 2025, voter registrations or updates to registrations must be received by October 14, 2025.